 In a journey that carries the reader far beyond the printed page, a child discovers his common link with all of Life.
 Inspired by Sister Star, he finds the light within his heart and, as his version expands, he sees that same light in all other things.
 All I See Is Part Of Me is… More All I See Is Part Of Me

 With 29 real life and relatable stories at its heart, this practical resource is designed to help build self-esteem and body confidence in children aged 5-11.
-Each story is the focus of a ready-to-use lesson plan, covering common issues that affect children such as a lack of body confidence, feeling pressured by peers and worries… More Being Me (and Loving It)
+Each story is the focus of a ready-to-use lesson plan, covering common issues that affect children such as a lack of body confidence, feeling pressured by peers and worries… More Being Me (and Loving It): Stories and activities to help build self-esteem, confidence, positive body image and resilience in children

 As a chameleon, it’s in Carlos’ nature to change his colors in order to fit into his surroundings.
 Carlos is usually green, but can turn pink to join the flamingos, blue to match the frogs, and spotty to resemble the jaguars.
 When the other animals find out that Carlos has been changing his colors in… More Carlos the Chameleon: A Story to Help Empower Children to Be Themselves